jakub-bacic/aws_auth/README.md

 ## Using

-Create a `AWSCredentials` object with your AWS secrets:
+Create `AWSCredentials` object with your AWS secrets:

 ```dart
 final credentials = AWSCredentials(